• Skip to primary navigation

 6. Pour the cake batter into 3 cake pans 6 inches / 15 cm in diameter, lined with parchment paper only in the bottom of the pan (if you have only one pan, bake in 3 batches).

-7. And cook in a preheated oven at 320°F/ 160°C for about 40 minutes. (check the baking by plunging a toothpick into the center of the cake, it should come out clean which indicates that it is well baked in the center)
+7. And bake in a preheated oven at 320°F/ 160°C for about 40 minutes. (check the baking by plunging a toothpick into the center of the cake, it should come out clean which indicates that it is well baked in the center)

 8. Let the cakes cool a little before gently running a knife around the edges and unmolding them.